 - Swimsuit - obviously not if you aren’t likely to be near any water

-- Warm jacket - even if you are going somewhere tropical it’s always a good idea to have something snug for the plane and incase the weather turns south
+- Warm jacket - even if you are going somewhere tropical it’s always a good idea to have something snug for the plane or incase the weather surprises you

 - Rain jacket